yclas/documentation/currency-converter-widget.md

 3. Find the Currency Converter Widget and press **Create**.
 4. Choose **where do you want the widget displayed** and **the name of the widget** that will be displayed in your website.
 5. Type the **Currencies to display**, comma separated, or leave it empty to display all the currencies.
 6. Enter the currency of your site on **Choose the default currency** field.
-Use this field ONLY in case you are using a different currency than your locale and make sure that the prices of the ads have the same currency.
+Use this field ONLY in case you are using a different currency than your local one and make sure that the prices of the ads have the same currency.
 7. Click **Save Changes**.

 ## Currencies to display